jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<h5><a name="3.7"></a> Transmission Protocol</h5>
+#####<a name="3.7"></a> Transmission Protocol

-<p>NamedPipe represents a stream, which allows us to write any sequence of bytes to the stream.
+NamedPipe represents a stream, which allows us to write any sequence of bytes to the stream.
 However, working with bytes directly might not be very convenient, especially when dealing with complex data or structures.
-To simplify the interaction with data streams and structure information in a convenient format, transmission protocols are used.</p>
+To simplify the interaction with data streams and structure information in a convenient format, transmission protocols are used.

-<p>Transmission protocols define the format and order of data transmission between applications.
+Transmission protocols define the format and order of data transmission between applications.
-They ensure the structuring of information to facilitate understanding and proper interpretation of data between the sender and the receiver.</p>
+They ensure the structuring of information to facilitate understanding and proper interpretation of data between the sender and the receiver.

-<p>In cases where we need to send a "Request to execute a specific command on the server" or a "Request to update application settings," the server must understand how to process it from the client.
+In cases where we need to send a "Request to execute a specific command on the server" or a "Request to update application settings," the server must understand how to process it from the client.
-Therefore, to facilitate request handling and data exchange management, we will create an <code>RequestType</code> Enum.</p>
+Therefore, to facilitate request handling and data exchange management, we will create an `RequestType` Enum.

 <pre class="prettyprint">
 public enum RequestType
 {